Privacy Reasoning in Ambiguous Contexts: Camber: A Context Disambiguation Framework

-The contexts in which LLM-based agents are required to make privacy assessments are inevitably vague.
-In the previous section, we saw that models perform poorly in the face of contextual ambiguity, in terms of being overly conservative and exhibiting high prompt sensitivity.
+The contexts in which LLM-based agents are required to make privacy judgments are inevitably vague.
+In the previous section, we saw that models perform poorly in the face of context ambiguity, in terms of being overly conservative and exhibiting high prompt sensitivity.
 We therefore consider a model where agents have the opportunity to clarify this context (e.g., by asking a user or querying a database).
-To understand the gains that context clarification could bring, this section introduces the \camber\footnote{We name the framework \camber, for it reflects how in engineering, a subtle camber has a significant performance impact, mirroring how the framework's targeted clarification of contexts yields substantial accuracy gains.} disambiguation framework, and the three synthetic context disambiguation strategies implemented using \camber, as shown in Figure~\ref{fig:disambiguation_framework}.
+To understand the gains that context clarification could bring, this section introduces the \camber disambiguation framework, with three synthetic context disambiguation strategies implemented, as shown in Figure~\ref{fig:disambiguation_framework}.
+These strategies are designed to illuminate whether adding clarifications aids model performance and what type of clarifications are most helpful.